Telephone Triage

 Documentation by Exception and by Inclusion

 When it comes to documentation at the bedside, some maintain, “If you don’t document it, it wasn’t done.”
 What constitutes safe, effective, and appropriate documentation is an area of considerable controversy, and there are at least two schools of thought on the issue: documentation by exception and documentation by inclusion.
-Each has certain advantages and risks.

 Documentation by exception, the method typically used by physicians, means that questions are asked, but negative responses need not be documented.
 Thus, with chest pain, physicians would not document “denies sweating, shortness of breath.”
 This approach reduces time-consuming documentation to a minimum.
 The physician is not made to look negligent for anything not documented.
 The risks are that no one can prove that standardized questions were indeed asked or what the response was, unless the call was audiotaped.